Lesbos: Ancient and Classical era

 Two of the nine lyric poets in the Ancient Greek canon, Sappho and Alcaeus, were from Lesbos.
 Phanias wrote history.
 The seminal artistic creativity of those times brings to mind the myth of Orpheus to whom Apollo gave a lyre and the Muses taught to play and sing.
 When Orpheus incurred the wrath of the god Dionysus he was dismembered by the Maenads and of his body parts his head and his lyre found their way to Lesbos where they have "remained" ever since.
 Pittacus was one of the Seven Sages of Greece.
 In classical times, Hellanicus advanced historiography and Theophrastus, the father of botany, succeeded Aristotle as the head of the Lyceum.
 Aristotle and Epicurus lived there for some time, and it is there that Aristotle began systematic zoological investigations.

-Theophanes, the historian who recorded Pompey's campaigns, wrote the famous novel Daphnis and Chloe, was also from Lesbos.
+Theophanes, the historian who recorded Pompey's campaigns, was also from Lesbos.
+As the Greek novel Daphnis and Chloe is set on Lesbos, the author, Longus, is usually assumed to be from the island.
 The abundant grey pottery ware found on the island and the worship of Cybele, the great mother-goddess of Anatolia, suggest the cultural continuity of the population from Neolithic times.
 When the Persian king Cyrus the Great defeated Croesus (546 BC) the Ionic Greek cities of Anatolia and the adjacent islands became Persian subjects and remained such until the Persians were defeated by the Greeks at the Battle of Salamis (480 BC).
 The island was governed by an oligarchy in archaic times, followed by quasi-democracy in classical times.
-Around this time, Arion developed the type of poem called dithyramb, the progenitor of tragedy, and Terpander invented the seven note musical scale for the lyre.
+Around this time, Arion developed the type of poem called dithyramb, the progenitor of tragedy, and Terpander invented the seven-note musical scale for the lyre.
 For a short period it was a member of the Athenian confederacy, its apostasy from which is recounted by Thucydides in the Mytilenian Debate, in Book III of his History of the Peloponnesian War.
 In Hellenistic times, the island belonged to various Successor kingdoms until 79 BC when it passed into Roman hands.
 Remnants of its Roman medieval history are three impressive castles.
 The cities of Mytilene and Methymna have been bishoprics since the 5th century.
 By the early 10th century, Mytilene had been raised to the status of a metropolitan see.
 Methymna achieved the same by the 12th century.